BDHU/BDHU/README.md

 -->

 ## 🔭 I’m currently working on ...
-- Figure out which school to go for PhD
+- Getting a PhD at UT
 - Building a dataflow operating system

 ##  🤔 I’m looking for help with ...
-- How to pick a school for PhD
-- Which school to go for PhD
+- What the hell is Hyperledger

 <!-- ## ⚡ Fun fact: ... -->